4/20/1272 16:00 The Palace of Princess Okiku, Anbirujima, Moriyume

 I wonder if Her Holiness would consider trading the captives for one useless Arghentian Lawyer that you could torture and kill at your leisure?

-“I reminded her as I remind you that I hold your personnel and your brother and that Arghentia is in no position to be asking favors,” Okiku coldly replies.
+“I reminded her as I remind you that I hold your sailors and your brother and that Arghentia is in no position to be asking favors,” Okiku coldly replies.

 “You haven’t even met my husband,” Tselenah snarls.

 “How could I?”
-Okiku replies.
+Okiku responds.
 “You did not invite me to your wedding.
 Not that I would have accepted, but it IS courtesy to ask.”

 “You could have invited him to this meeting,” Tselenah says.